 Bees are among the most beautiful creatures on earth.
-One of the most interesting bee facts is that they execute one of the most vital assignments in the world which is facilitating pollination to ensure production of fruits and seeds.
+Of the most interesting bee facts is that they execute one of the most vital insect assignment in the world which is facilitating pollination to ensure production of fruits and seeds.
 Another interesting fact about bees is that it is a highly economic creature; whatever it takes from the environment, it replaces with a better substitute.
 Think about “honey” and what the world would be without it.
-It means that there would not be all those blemish free skin and lustrous hair you see on TV, and apparently the world would be left with only “darling” and “sweetheart” without the “honey” as pet word.
+It means that there would not be all those blemish-free skin and lustrous hair you see on TV, and apparently, the world would be left with only “darling” and “sweetheart” without the “honey” as pet word.
 However, our famous stripey buzzer is apparently in trouble – their numbers are going down – so everyone needs to plant flowers that attract them and the other pollinating insects!
 In the meantime, here are some 20 lesser known but interesting facts about bees.
-[See Also: Interesting Facts on Dragonfly]

 Bee Facts – General